-- 17.1 Personal data must be processed lawfully, fairly and in a transparent manner in relation to the Data Subject. - 17.2 The Council may only collect, Process and share Personal Data lawfully, fairly and transparently and for specified purposes.
-Data Protection Legislation only allows the Council to Process Personal Data for specified lawful purposes.
-These restrictions are not intended to prevent Processing but ensure that the Council Processes Personal Data fairly and in accordance with the rights of the Data Subject. - 17.3 The UK GDPR allows Processing for specific purposes, some of which are set out below:
+- 17.1 Personal data must be processed lawfully, fairly and in a transparent manner in relation to the data subject. - 17.2 The Council may only collect, process and share personal data lawfully, fairly and transparently and for specified purposes.
+Data Protection Legislation only allows the Council to process personal data for specified lawful purposes.
+These restrictions are not intended to prevent processing but ensure that the Council processes personal data fairly and in accordance with the rights of the data subject.

-- (a) the Data Subject has given his or her Consent; - (b) the Processing is necessary for the performance of a contract; - (c) to meet our legal compliance obligations; - (d) to protect the Data Subject's vital interests; - (e) required for the performance of a public task on grounds of necessity, this takes two forms: - because we are carrying out a specific task in the public interest (e.g. providing homelessness services), where the task is laid down by the law (i.e. the overall task is contained in a statute, regulation, statutory guidance or laid down by case law); - because we are exercising our own official authority (e.g. fulfilling our duties, carrying out our functions or exercising our powers), where that authority is laid down by the law (i.e. the overall authority is contained in a statute, regulation, statutory guidance or laid down by case law). - (f) to pursue our legitimate interests for purposes where they are not overridden because the Processing prejudices the interests or fundamental rights and freedoms of Data Subjects.
+- 17.3 The UK GDPR allows processing for specific purposes, some of which are set out below: - (a) the data subject has given their consent; - (b) the processing is necessary for the performance of a contract; - (c) to meet our legal obligations; - (d) to protect the data subject's vital interests; - (e) required for the performance of a public task on grounds of necessity, this takes two forms: - because we are carrying out a specific task in the public interest (e.g. providing homelessness services), where the task is laid down by the law (i.e. the overall task is contained in a statute, regulation, statutory guidance or laid down by case law); or - because we are exercising our own official authority (e.g. fulfilling our duties, carrying out our functions or exercising our powers), where that authority is laid down by the law (i.e. the overall authority is contained in a statute, regulation, statutory guidance or laid down by case law). - (f) to pursue our legitimate interests for purposes where they are not overridden because the Processing prejudices the interests or fundamental rights and freedoms of Data Subjects.
 The purposes for which we process Personal Data for legitimate interests need to be set out in applicable Privacy Notices.

 In order to rely on the public task lawful basis, the processing must be strictly required for us to perform the relevant public task.
 This means that if a less privacy invasive course than sharing personal information is available then we should adopt the less invasive course.
-The Council must identify and document the legal ground being relied on for each Processing activity.
+The Council must identify and document the legal ground being relied on for each processing activity.